-- 8.5.1 COMPETITION RULES FOR A PARTICULAR EVENT SHALL NOT CONFLICT WITH THE SPORTING CODE.
-THEY SHALL BE APPROVED IN ADVANCE BY THE CIA AND MUST NOT BE CHANGED THEREAFTER. - 8.5.2 The task rules of Chapter 15 are defined as variable rules and changes to those maybe made without authorisation. - 8.5.3 Variations to task rules shall be notified individually to each competitor in writing.
+- 8.5.1 COMPETITION RULES FOR A PARTICULAR EVENT SHALL NOT CONFLICT WITH THE SPORTING CODE AND MUST NOT BE CHANGED after a General Briefing. - 8.5.2 The task rules of Chapter 15 are defined as variable rules and changes to those may be made without authorisation.